-To enable Rotary Club of Wichita member to always put “Service Above Self”, the Wichita Rotary Charitable Foundation (WRCF) was created in 1986.
+To enable Rotary Club of Wichita member to always put “Service Above Self”, the Wichita Rotary Charitable Fund (WRCF) was created in 1986.

 New Wichita Rotary members are asked to contribute $100 to the Fund, and all members are encouraged to donate regularly.
 The response of Club members has been so enthusiastic that donations to WRCF have taken the place of major fundraisers.

 “To awaken hope in the hearts of the nation’s children, to have a hand in creating responsible men and women for the future—surely this is the brightest gift we can offer our country.” —Margaret C. McNamara, RIF Founder

 According to the Reading Is Fundamental (RIF) organization, nearly two-thirds of low-income families in the United States own no books.

 RIF is our nation’s largest nonprofit children’s literacy organization.
 The Rotary Club of Wichita is a long-time RIF partner.
 Through RIF we prepare and motivate children to read by purchasing and delivering books to those children and families who need them the most.
 This year our club will donate approximately 24,000 books to elementary school-age children in 25 USD 259 Title I schools and 14 Child Start schools.
 Volunteers visit the schools two times a year (once each in the spring and fall) to read to the children and deliver the books which the children have personally selected.

 The mission embraced by RIF is to motivate children to have a lifelong, life-changing love of reading.
 The volunteers provide inspiration and impart an appreciation for literacy when they visit the classroom aspiring to ignite a hunger for knowledge and a passion for learning.